 For viewing purposes entries should be submitted by screening link only at the submission stage.

 Submission Waivers will not be granted.

 ***DEADLINE For Submissions is midnight on Friday the 13th October 2023***

-Applicants will be notified of the status of their submission by email by approximately 13th Jan 2023.
+Applicants will be notified of the status of their submission by email by approximately 12th Jan 2024.
 Successful applicants will be required to supply a film print or video master for screening at DIFF 2024.
 You should pay particular attention to the shipping and customs information, which will be sent to you at that time.

-- Please note that Virgin Media DIFF cannot acknowledge receipt of entries.
+- Please note that DIFF cannot acknowledge receipt of entries.

 - Preview copies will not be returned.